2014 Liga Indonesia Premier Division: Teams

-Bhayangkara F.C., Perseru Serui, and Persik Kediri, respectively the champions, runner-up and third-placed team in the previous season, were promoted to Indonesia Super League (ISL), and were replaced by Persiwa Wamena, Persidafon Dafonsoro, and PSPS Pekanbaru, who were relegated from the 2013 Indonesia Super League.
+Bhayangkara, Perseru Serui, and Persik Kediri, respectively the champions, runner-up and third-placed team in the previous season, were promoted to Indonesia Super League (ISL), and were replaced by Persiwa Wamena, Persidafon Dafonsoro, and PSPS Pekanbaru, who were relegated from the 2013 Indonesia Super League.
 Fourth-placed Premier Division team Persikabo Bogor failed to be promoted to the Super League after defeated by the 15th-placed finisher of the 2013 Super League, Pelita Bandung Raya by 2–1 in the promotion/relegation play-offs.

-PSIR Rembang, Persiraja Banda Aceh, PSLS Lhokseumawe and Bontang FC, the bottom four teams in the Indonesian Premier League (IPL) previous season, were relegated to Premier Division.
+PSIR Rembang, Persiraja Banda Aceh, PSLS Lhokseumawe, and Bontang, the bottom four teams in the Indonesian Premier League (IPL) previous season, were relegated to Premier Division.

-On 21 December 2013, the PSSI disciplinary commission determined that Bontang F.C. and PSLS Lhokseumawe had been found guilty of match fixing in the 2013 Premier League playoffs, and both were relegated to the third division.
+On 21 December 2013, the PSSI disciplinary commission determined that Bontang and PSLS Lhokseumawe had been found guilty of match fixing in the 2013 Premier League playoffs, and both were relegated to the third division.

-On 23 December 2013, three IPL teams, Pro Duta FC, Persepar Palangkaraya and Perseman Manokwari were rejected as ISL members, due to financial problems and not having an AFC standard stadium for a professional club, and were thus relegated to the Premier Division.
+On 23 December 2013, three IPL teams, Pro Duta, Persepar Palangka Raya, and Perseman Manokwari were rejected as ISL members, due to financial problems and not having an AFC standard stadium for a professional club, and were thus relegated to the Premier Division.

-Thirteen teams of the LPIS Premier Division will participate in this season: champions PSS Sleman, runner-up Lampung FC, Persipasi Bekasi, PSSB Bireuen, Persika Karawang, PSBL Langsa, Persikab Bandung, Persekap Pasuruan, Persifa Fak-fak, Persibangga Purbalingga, PSBI Blitar, Persires Banjarnegara and Persenga Nganjuk.
+Thirteen teams of the LPIS Premier Division will participate in this season: champions PSS Sleman, runner-up Lampung, Persipasi Bekasi, PSSB Bireuen, Persika Karawang, PSBL Langsa, Persikab Bandung, Persekap Pasuruan, Persifa Fakfak, Persibangga Purbalingga, PSBI Blitar, Persires Banjarnegara, and Persenga Nganjuk.

-PS Kwarta Deli Serdang, Persinga Ngawi, Bintang Jaya Asahan, Martapura FC, Persigubin Gunung Bintang, Villa 2000, PSGC Ciamis and Persida Sidoarjo, respectively the champion, runner-up, and six best clubs of the 2013 Liga Indonesia First Division, were promoted to Premier Division.
+PS Kwarta, Persinga Ngawi, Bintang Jaya Asahan, Martapura, Persigubin Gunung Bintang, Villa 2000, PSGC Ciamis, and Persida Sidoarjo, respectively the champion, runner-up, and six best clubs of the 2013 Liga Indonesia First Division, were promoted to Premier Division.

 On 10 March 2014, three additional 2013 LPIS Premier Division teams are added to the competition's verification list, and three teams were removed from the competition for failing the verification.
-The additional teams are Persemalra Maluku Tenggara, Persewon Wondama, and Persipon Pontianak, while Perssin Sinjai, PSSB Bireuen, and Persemalra Maluku Tenggara were removed.
-Lampung FC was not included on this list.
+The additional teams are Persemalra Maluku Tenggara, Persewon Wondama, and Persipon Pontianak, while Perssin Sinjai, PSSB Bireuen, and Persemalra Southeast Maluku were removed.
+Lampung was not included on this list.

 On 8 April 2014, Persiraja Banda Aceh resigned due to lack of support from the local government.
 Persiraja re-joined the league after they registered players for this season to the league, although there was no guarantee of support from the local government.